MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06-content-understanding.md

     >**Note**: To download the file, open a new web browser window and enter in the link.
 Selecting enter should automatically download the file to the computer's *Downloads* folder.

-1. On the *Define Schema* page, you can add test files.
+1. On Azure AI Foundry's Content Understanding's *Define Schema* page, you can add test files.
 Upload the *contoso-invoice-1.pdf* file to the **define schema** page.
 Select the **Invoice data extraction** template.
 The invoice data extraction template has pre-selected data fields that the analyzer will try to detect.

     ![Screenshot of the define schema page in the content understanding tool.](./media/content-understanding/define-schema.png)

 1. Select **Create**.

-Now you have the ability to modify the schema by adding or deleting fields.
+1. Now you have the ability to modify the schema by adding or deleting fields.
 When you are done reviewing the fields, select **Save**.

     ![Sceenshot of the define schema page after selecing create.](./media/content-understanding/define-schema-2.png)